Massachusetts Tax Incentives

 Since Assistive Technology tends to increase a disabled employee’s productivity, it is wise for an employer to invest in Assistive Technology utilizing these loans.

-Obtain the Massachusetts Assistive Technology Loan Program brochure - PDF
+Massachusetts Assistive Technology Loan Program brochure - PDF

 Assistive Technology Program